 1 tablespoon cinnamon

-To serve: fresh and/or fruit, plus a splash of almond milk
+To serve: fresh and/or frozen fruit, plus a splash of almond milk

 Combine oats and groats in an Electric Pressure Cooker (I use one made by Zavor that I love.)